nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 Umbrail found a written account of a similar shadow axe.
 The account described a cursed intelligent weapon that grows more powerful and corrupts its bearer toward allegiance to a dark god.
 The only identified method of stripping its power was immersion in the Shadow Well within the Undershadow.
 The party had clues, but not proof, that Rubius's weapon was the same artifact.

-In the mountains, a fur-clad orc attempted to stop the party while hidden allies and war boars waited in ambush.
-The party defeated the raiders and found broken-fang tokens on the bodies.
+In the mountains, a fur-clad Black Fang orc attempted to stop the party while hidden allies and war boars waited in ambush.
+The party defeated the raiders and found their broken-fang tribal tokens.
 They also recovered a Flamecaller's Talisman.

 The group then began a hex-based mountain search.
 Severe weather led to an encounter with giant wolf-like predators.
 Rubius fell to zero hit points during that fight and gained a wound; his character note also tracks one Shadow Point associated with carrying the axe, though the transcript does not clearly narrate the point's rules.